Asheq/dotfiles/.shell/README.md

-Everything in this folder should be POSIX-compliant and thus shell-agnostic.
+# Everything in this folder should be POSIX-compliant.
+# TODO: Run through `shellcheck -s sh *` to make sure.